Advocacy for Afghanistan

 What’s Happening?

 Following the U.S. withdrawal from Afghanistan and the Taliban’s seizure of power in August 2021, hundreds of thousands of Afghans are in urgent need of humanitarian assistance and protection both at home and abroad.
-Meanwhile, tens of thousands of Afghans evacuated to the United States are living in legal limbo with no viable pathway toward permanent residency.
+Afghanistan has become the most serious women’s rights crisis in the world.
+The Taliban have issued more than 80 edicts restricting women’s rights, culminating in an extensive decree issued at the end of August 2024 prohibiting women’s voices from being heard in public.
+Meanwhile, tens of thousands of Afghans evacuated to the United States after the fall of Kabul are living in legal limbo without a pathway to permanent residency.

 What Must Be Done?

 World leaders and governments must act swiftly to ensure Afghans’ humanitarian needs are met.
-The U.S. Congress must urgently pass the Afghan Adjustment Act, legislation to create a path to permanent residency for Afghans in the United States.
-And Afghan refugee leaders must have a seat at the policy table.
+They must also clearly condemn the Taliban’s violations of women’s rights and human rights, ensuring that human rights are always part of the agenda when discussing the political future of Afghanistan.
+As long as the Taliban continue to flout international norms, the international community must not normalize the de facto authorities.
+U.S. Congress must also urgently pass the Afghan Adjustment Act, legislation to create a path to permanent residency for Afghans evacuated to the United States.

 Report